What about methotrexate and RA?

 As I wrote recently, you are the manager of your treatment.
 Although it is the physician who prescribes methotrexate for Rheumatoid Arthritis (or other autoimmune disease), you are the one who has to swallow the pills.
 My goal is to encourage you to learn as much you can and make the best decisions possible for you.
 And that is one reason why this website is dedicated to bringing inspiration and encouragement to fight Rheumatoid Arthritis.

-Click here or use the Methotrexate and RA tab at the top menu:
+Click on the Methotrexate tag or on Methotrexate and RA on the menu:

 Frequently asked questions about Methotrexate and Rheumatoid Arthritis